quadroops/pkg/log/README.md

 - Simple interface for sending log message and their meta
 - Contextual log.
 Log based on some context can be an event / a process, or anything, the main point is we can manage based on some context

+We are not try to create a "new log writer", we are using adapter for that purpose.

 ## Interfaces

 This library provide basic methods for logging, there are `Logger` and `Sender`.